x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/in-place-ediscovery.md

 ## In-Place eDiscovery and In-Place Hold
 <a name="hold"> </a>

 As part of eDiscovery requests, you may be required to preserve mailbox content until a lawsuit or investigation is disposed.
 Messages deleted or altered by the mailbox user or any processes must also be preserved.
-In Exchange Server, this is accomplished by using In-Place Hold.
+This is accomplished by using In-Place Hold.
 For details, see [In-Place Hold and Litigation Hold](../../security-and-compliance/in-place-and-litigation-holds.md).

-In Exchange Server, you can use the new **In-Place eDiscovery & Hold** wizard to search items and preserve them for as long as they're required for eDiscovery or to meet other business requirements.
-When using the same search for both In-Place eDiscovery and In-Place Hold, be aware of the following:
+Be aware of the following:

 - You can't use the option to search all mailboxes.
 You must select the mailboxes or distribution groups.